-Discuss who to contact if their symptoms get worse, or if PIMS is suspected.
+Discuss who to contact if their symptoms get worse, or if MIS-C is suspected.
 Offer telephone or video consultations as appropriate.

 Discuss the benefits and risks of hospital admission or other acute care delivery services.
 Explain that people may deteriorate rapidly, and discuss future care preferences at the first assessment to give people who do not have existing advance care plans an opportunity to express their preferences.

 Patients may be required to use a pulse oximeter in the home setting.
 Patient education and appropriate follow-up are required.

 Travel restrictions vary across countries.
 Consult local guidance for specific recommendations in your country:

 Pets and animals